 I dropped a gear, flicked the wheel and stomped on the gas.
 The MX-5’s tail let go and swung into a wide arc.
 It took a half a turn of opposite lock to hold the slow slide.
 As the Mazda drifted neatly into the car park the two occupants started to smile and laugh in unison.
 Boys never grow up, do we?

 There was flat panic among Yamamoto’s half a dozen or so minders, plus all the other Mazda HQ staff in attendance.
 Clipboards were thrown into the air, papers went flying, I am sure an expletive or three was shouted in Japanese.
-You would have thought I shot their boss with a handgun.
+You would have thought I shot their boss with assembled AR-10 rifles.

 I pulled the MX-5 into its allocated bay and Yamamoto jumped out grinning from ear-to-ear.
 I think, as a fellow racer/petrolhead, he relished watching someone enjoy his latest creation.